-All requests to the Base API must be authenticated and must include a valid access token.
-The Base API utilizes the industry-standard OAuth 2.0 protocol.
+All requests to the Sell API must be authenticated and must include a valid access token.
+The Sell API utilizes the industry-standard OAuth 2.0 protocol.

 The greatest benefits of the OAuth protocol are its security and developer simplicity.
 Before we dive into the details and advantages of OAuth 2.0, we need to introduce some OAuth 2.0 nomenclature:

 - Resource owner - Any end-user within your account, who is capable of granting protected resource access to the client.

 - Protected resource - e.g. deals, contacts, leads etc.